-- 138139.
-(1) A person may not intentionally or negligently interfere with or hinder the conduct of an investigation. - (2(2) Subject to section 140, a person who is given a notice or directive in terms of this Part must comply with the requirements in the notice or directive, as the case may be. - (3) Subject to section 140, a person who is asked a question in terms of this Part must answer the question fully and truthfully, to the best of the person's knowledge. - (4) A person may not, except with a lawful excuse, refuse or fail to comply with any reasonable request by an investigator in connection with the conduct of an investigation. - (5) A person may not give an investigator any information that is false or misleading, including by omission, and is relevant to an investigation, if the person knew that the -information -was -false -or misleading, -including -by -omission, and relevant to an investigation.
+- 139. (1) A person may not intentionally or negligently interfere with or hinder the conduct of an investigation. - (2) Subject to section 140, a person who is given a notice or directive in terms of this Part must comply with the requirements in the notice or directive, as the case may be. - (3) Subject to section 140, a person who is asked a question in terms of this Part must answer the question fully and truthfully, to the best of the person's knowledge. - (4) A person may not, except with a lawful excuse, refuse or fail to comply with any reasonable request by an investigator in connection with the conduct of an investigation. - (5) A person may not give an investigator any information that is false or misleading, including by omission, and is relevant to an investigation, if the person knew that the information was false or misleading, including by omission.